 Our Strategy and Guiding Principles

-The mission of the Department of Foreign Affairs and Trade is to serve the Irish people, promote their values and advance their prosperity abroad, and to provide the Government with the capabilities, analysis and influence to ensure that Ireland derives the maximum benefit from all areas of its external engagement.
+The mission of the Department of Foreign Affairs is to serve the Irish people, promote their values and advance their prosperity and interests abroad, and to provide the Government with the capabilities, analysis and influence to ensure that Ireland derives the maximum benefit from all areas of its external engagement.

-The Department's Strategy Statement focuses on how we implement the commitments assigned to us in the Programme for Government, 2011-16 and in the Statement of Government Priorities (July 2014).
-We have identified five high-level goals to guide our work from 2015 to 2017 in our Statement of Strategy 2015-2017 which are outlined below.
+The Department's Strategy Statement focuses on how we implement the commitments assigned to us in the Programme for Government: Our Shared Future and meet international challenges.
+We have identified five high-level goals to guide our work from 2021 to 2023 in our Statement of Strategy 2021-2023 which are outlined below.

-The preparation of the Statement of Strategy was informed by the core foreign policy statements The Global Island: Ireland’s Foreign Policy for a Changing World and Irelands Policy for International Development and involved consultation across Government as well as of all staff in the Department.
+The preparation of the Statement of Strategy was informed by the core foreign policy statements The Global Island: Ireland’s Foreign Policy for a Changing World and A Better World: Irelands Policy for International Development and involved external consultation, including across Government and with the Oireachtas, as well as internal consultation with all staff in the Department.

 Our People: To serve our people at home and abroad and to promote reconciliation and cooperation

-Our Values: To work for a fairer, more just, secure and sustainable world
+Our Values: To work for a fairer, just, secure and sustainable world

 The Department aims to promote Ireland's values in all areas of its work.
 Through our development cooperation work and our engagement in multilateral fora we aim to make further progress in eradicating poverty and hunger, promoting inclusive economic growth, and promoting and protecting human rights internationally.
-We will promote a stable and secure, rules-based international environment through the UN and the EU, and our other multilateral and bilateral partners and NGOs.
-We will contribute to a new UN-led framework for sustainable development that addresses climate change, food security and interconnected issues.
+We will provide support for those countries that are poorest and most vulnerable to climate shocks and ensure that climate change is included as a core theme in strategy development where Ireland has a significant development cooperation programme including Small Island Developing States.

-Our Prosperity: To advance Ireland's prosperity by promoting our economic interests internationally
+Our Prosperity: To advance Ireland's prosperity by extending our influence and promoting our interests internationally

-In line with the strong focus of the Programme for Government and the Statement of Government Priorities on promoting economic growth, the Department of Foreign Affairs and Trade plays a leading role in fostering the international dimension of Ireland's economic growth, in close cooperation with the State Agencies, Irish business and the Global Irish Network.
+Promoting our economic growth remains a key priority for the government.
+The Department of Foreign Affairs and Trade plays a leading role in fostering the international dimension of Ireland's economic growth, in close cooperation with the State Agencies, Irish business and the Global Irish Network.

 Our network of diplomatic missions is actively promoting Ireland as open for business and a destination for inward investment.
 We build and maintain strong bilateral relations to promote our economic interests abroad, helping us contribute to job creation, the identification of opportunities for exports, and the promotion of tourism and education in Ireland.
 Our missions also ensure that accurate information about the benefits of doing business in Ireland is communicated to key international decision makers and opinion formers.

-Our Influence: To strengthen our influence and our capacity to deliver our goals
+Our Effectiveness: To strengthen our effectiveness and capacity to deliver on our goals

 The Department upholds the highest ethos of public service.
 We aim to be an open and accountable Department, with a professional and capable workforce in a positive working environment, which delivers best practice in governance, is responsible to national and global changes and challenges, and provides a unified service to the Government and Irish Citizens.